zbaker94/WeatherApp/README.md

 #### Open `network.md` with a mermaid diagram viewer to see a visual representation

-- Browser → asks for weatherapp.local
-- /etc/hosts → maps weatherapp.local → 10.8.0.1 (VM’s VPN IP)
-- WireGuard client → sends traffic securely to VM
-- WireGuard server (VM) → receives traffic
-- Caddy container → handles HTTPS and forwards requests
+**Networking Overview**

+1. The VPN connects to the host loopback at port 51820

+    - Normally, this would be the server’s public IP
+    - The VM instead forwards host UDP port 51820 → VM UDP port 51820.

+2. **Browser on host** → Requests `https://weatherapp.local`.

+    - DNS resolution via `/etc/hosts` → `10.8.0.1` (the ip of the server VPN interface).

+    - Routed through WireGuard tunnel (`wg0`) because `10.8.0.0/24` (The VPN subnet as defined in the server config) is in `AllowedIPs` in `client.conf`.

+3. **VM (WireGuard server)** → Receives traffic at `10.8.0.1` (as specified in the VM wireguard conf).

+    - Forwards to Docker network due to VM iptables allowing bidirectional forwarding between wg0 and the VMs default network interface.
+Since the request is https it is routed to port 443 on the VM where the Caddy container is listening.

+4. **Caddy container** → Listens on VM port `443`.

+    - Terminates TLS using internal CA cert.

+    - Proxies request to `weatherapp:3000`.

-- Weatherapp container → Node.js app responds on port 3000
+5. **Weatherapp container** → Node.js app responds on port `3000`.

+6. **Response path** → Weatherapp → Caddy → VM → WireGuard tunnel → Host → Browser.

 ## **Potential Improvements**